guardian/gateway/docs/setup.md

 ## Requirements

-Make sure you have one or the other or both:

 - [Node.js](https://nodejs.org) - Version is specified by [.nvmrc](../.nvmrc), run [`$ nvm use`](https://github.com/creationix/nvm#nvmrc) to use it.

   - We use [`yarn`](https://classic.yarnpkg.com/en/) for dependency management, so if using Node, make sure to get yarn too.
   - Node and Yarn are not required if running everything through docker.

-- [Docker](https://www.docker.com/) - Make sure `docker` and `docker-compose` are available in your terminal.
-  - Not required if running everything on your local machine using Node and Yarn.
-  - We generally don't recommend Docker due to it's low performance on macOS machines.

 ## Configuration